Code of Conduct

 - Transparency: Data should always be collected directly from the party concerned, who should be informed when the data is collected of the purpose of this collection, the identity of the collecting/responsible body (data controller) and whether this data will be passed on to any third parties.
 The concerned party furthermore has a right to information regarding the data collected/stored, and a right to correct or delete said data, in accordance with the statutory provisions (in Germany: the Federal Data Protection Act – Bundesdatenschutzgesetz [BDSG]).

-- Data must only be collected, processed and/or transmitted by a Lapp Group company, particularly outside the EU or the EEA, to the extent that this is permitted under the applicable domestic data protection legislation.
-Compliance with domestic data protection regulations will be monitored by the data protection officer or the management of the respective Lapp Group company.
+- Data must only be collected, processed and/or transmitted by a LAPP company, particularly outside the EU or the EEA, to the extent that this is permitted under the applicable domestic data protection legislation.
+Compliance with domestic data protection regulations will be monitored by the data protection officer or the management of the respective LAPP company.

 Data and IT-system security (information security) must be ensured for all business processes by means of suitable and appropriate technical and organisational measures (particularly admission, entry and access controls, encryption, logging, firewalls and back-ups).